vladigleba/vladigleba.github.io/posts/basics/death.md

 > Jesus saith unto her, Touch me not; for *I am not yet ascended to my Father*: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God.
 {% ct 'John 20:17' %}

 Jesus could not have gone to heaven after His death because on Sunday morning He told Mary He hadn’t yet ascended to His Father.
 It’s a little know fact, but the original Bible text did not have any punctuation.
 It was added centuries later by translators who could have placed the comma before the word “today” due to their own beliefs about death.
 The better place for the comma would be after the word “today” because then it would be in harmony with all the other Bible texts regarding death.
-Jesus was promising the thief on the cross that day&mdash;when it did not look like He could save anyone&mdash;that he would be with Him in Paradise one day when He returns to take all of His children home to heaven.
+Jesus was promising the thief on the cross that day—when it did not look like He could save anyone—that he would be with Him in Paradise one day when He returns to take all of His children home to heaven.

 ## Who did Saul see in Endor then?